A paper by DXC Leading Edge

-Organisations need to be nurturing people and ensuring technology is more submissive to their needs.
+Organizations need to be nurturing people and ensuring technology is more submissive to their needs.
 Technology alone will not facilitate the changes required to drive business agility and growth in the future environment, no matter how spectacular the technology is.
-This is particularly true as we move to an increasingly digitised economy, where all roles require a complex mix of business domain knowledge and technology knowledge.
+This is particularly true as we move to an increasingly digitized economy, where all roles require a complex mix of business domain knowledge and technology knowledge.

-As a result, organisations need to begin recognising expertise as a process, and elevating the human experience as a sub-process of expertise.
-Both are driven by the interaction of different practitioner characteristics within groups and organisations, resulting in optimal performance at a particular time (if you’re good at those interactions).
+As a result, organizations need to begin recognizing expertise as a process, and elevating the human experience as a sub-process of expertise.
+Both are driven by the interaction of different practitioner characteristics within groups and organizations, resulting in optimal performance at a particular time (if you’re good at those interactions).

-Organisations need to begin recognising expertise as a process, and elevating the human experience as a sub-process of expertise.
+Organizations need to begin recognizing expertise as a process, and elevating the human experience as a sub-process of expertise.

 Leveraging experience and expertise is fundamental to business success.
 Nurturing experience and expertise proactively is key to unlocking the potential of each business domain.
 Yet no framework is in place to articulate, assess or leverage expertise throughout a business.

 Figure 1.
-Expertise, the human asset: The key constructs of expertise operate at both the individual and organisational level
+Expertise, the human asset: The key constructs of expertise operate at both the individual and organizational level

 Focusing on how things get done

-As the ripple effects of the pandemic continue to evolve workplace practices, new organisational structures, roles and responsibilities will be introduced.
+As the ripple effects of the pandemic continue to evolve workplace practices, new organizational structures, roles and responsibilities will be introduced.
 Consequently, a new genre of professionals will emerge to support the evolution of how things get done.
-However, businesses are still primarily focused on other aspects of organisational development, like data architectures and process flows.
+However, businesses are still primarily focused on other aspects of organizational development, like data architectures and process flows.

 Improving technology without having effective people to work with it is akin to having world-class musical instruments that no one knows how to play.